Assets are property or items you or your partner own in full or part, or have an interest in. They can affect your payment.

 Call our Multilingual Phone Service to speak with us in your language about your Centrelink payments and services.

-Assets include things like:
+Assets include any:

 - financial investments

-- home contents, personal effects, vehicles and other assets
+- home contents, personal effects and vehicles

-- real estate annuities, income streams and superannuation pensions
+- real estate, annuities, income streams and superannuation pensions

 - sole traders, partnerships, private trusts and private companies.